A collection of frequently asked questions related to the Informatics ethics process.

 I want to do a modification / extension to an existing study for which I have already had ethics approval - do I need to submit a new form?

 No. This can be considered under the previous ethics approval/number but you need to email us so we can approve the modification/extension.
+You should reply to previous threads that include your reference number, which will re-open your application for review.
+See also information on Ethics approval durations.

 Two of my students will be working on slightly different parts or versions of the same study - do I need to submit a form for each?